pubref/bazel-importscrubber/README.md

 * **/etc/bazel.bazelrc**: system-level bazel resource file.
 Use to configure options for all users on the system.
 Optional.

+The python-like syntax is called `Skylark` (in the context of writing bazel extensions).

 ## Relevant Bazel Nomenclature

 In general when you invoke the *bazel client* `~/bin/bazel` you